nitad54448/yappari-5-1/README.md

     6.649436E+5	9.169096E+4	-5.206284E+4
     ....

-In order to read this file we can observe that the datasets are separated by a string  __Temp /K before measurement :__  The label I use is the temperature shown in this line, just after the header.
-Next, there are 4 text lines that I can ignore.
-Four additional lines are at the end of the data which are separated by "tab".
+In order to read this file we can observe that the datasets are separated by a string  __Temp /K before measurement :__  The label I use is the temperature shown in this line, just after the header. **Label must be located on the same line and as the header.**  Next, there are 4 text lines that we can ignore.
+After some lines of data on three columns which are separated by "tab" we can see four additional lines are at the end of the data.
 One can use an xml definition like this :

 ```xml
 <Version>23.1f276</Version>